Amanda Sillars

 What is Free Space?

 Free Space is a restorative concept grounded in trauma theory, attachment science, and relational safety.
-It’s based on the understanding that strained or disrupted relationships, especially between a child and a safe parent, cannot be rebuilt through pressure, persuasion, or pursuit.
+It’s based on the understanding that strained or disrupted relationships, especially between a child and a safe parent, or a parent who is not the source of harm, cannot be rebuilt through pressure, persuasion, or pursuit.

 When a child becomes emotionally withdrawn, closely aligned with one caregiver, or fearful of the other, these are often protective adaptations, not genuine preferences.
-Attempts to chase, convince, or confront can increase internal conflict, shame, or distress.
+This does not apply to situations where a child is avoiding a parent due to that parent’s harmful behaviour.
+Attempts to chase, convince, or confront can increase internal conflict, shame, or distress, and can make contact feel emotionally costly.

 Who Is Free Space For?